Five of Cups tarot card meaning

 In the long run, the Five of Cups teaches you the virtues of courage and self-denial.
 Faced with pain, you have two possible choices: wallow in it or agree to confront it once and for all.
 Your mistakes help create your character and shape your personality.
 Instead of indulging in excessive sadness, why not use it as a fulcrum?

-Interpretation of The Five of Cups upright
+Five of Cups upright

 It goes without saying that the Five of Cups does not enjoy a very good reputation with cartomancy specialists.
 Like all of the cards of this suit, it is associated with the world of the emotions, but this arcana symbolizes emotional difficulties, loss and loneliness.